-Your application for Fellowship consists of a 7,500-word (+/- 10% margin) Record of Strategic Educational Impact (RSEI) and a Reflective Account of Practice (RAP).
-It is recommended that each case study does not exceed 2500 words.
+Your application for Fellowship consists of a 7,000-word (+/- 10% margin) Record of Strategic Educational Impact (RSEI) and a Reflective Account of Practice (RAP).
+Your words will count towards the overall RAP word count that should not exceed 7,000.
 It is left to your discretion how you decide to distribute your words across the four case studies.
 In addition, you will be given up to 500 words overall for references and citations (i.e. split across the three or four case studies).
 This will not contribute to your overall word count.
 These word limits are only a guide, and the quality of the reflection is far more important than quantity.